rory-codes/rt-coaching/docs/README.md

 The user is prompted to enter an email address with the correct format.
 Once that is done, form submits as expected.

+**Icons (link) for Social Media in the Footer**

+Expected:
+ Social media icon testing was done to ensure that links open in a new tab, and direct to correct website, and have a hover effect to let users know they are links.

+ Actual:
+ As anticipated, each item launched a new tab when clicked, and there was a color change when hovered over.
+Every link points to the anticipated website.

+**Contact Details in the Footer**

+ To ensure that users could contact the site directly, testing was done on the contact section.
+Email to launch an email application on any device, and phone number to initiate a call action from mobile devices.

+**Phone number:**

+ * Go to the Home Page of the Portfolio.
+ * Scroll to the number in the footer and click the number listed (07854965865).
+ * Repeat testing for all pages.

+ Expected:
+ On mobile devices when the number is clicked, a call is prompted to the number above.

+ Actual:

+ Mobile prompts a call to the number and behaved exactly as expected but this is not the case on other devices.
+Link not showing but still working on mobile.

+Fix:
+Added <a> link to number with href="tel:..." to create link that users can use to make a call.

+Actual after fix:
+Links work as expected and user is directed to a mechanism to carry out intended result (make a call).

+**Emaill address:**
+* Stay on home page of portfolio.
+* Scroll to the number in the footer and click the email address (enquiries@rt-coaching.co.uk).
+* Repeat testing for all pages.

+Expected:
+On all devices, the user should be directed to their email app to send an email to the email address listed.

+Actual:
+The link doesn't appear as a link and therefore does not behave as expected and acts as wording on the screen and does nothing when clicked.

+Fix:
+Added <a> link with href="mailto:..." to create link that users can use to send email.

+Actual after fix:
+Links work as expected and user is directed to an app to carry out intended result (send an email).

+## Validator Testing

+### HTML validation - Pre fixes

+#### Home

+#### Gallery

+#### Booking inquiry form

+#### Success page

+### HTML validation - Post fixes

+#### Home

+#### Gallery

+#### Booking inquiry form

+#### Success page

+### CSS validation

+Pre fix CSS validation: The following errors were found.

+Post fix CSS validation: No errors were found.

+### Unfixed Bugs
+Issue #1: Form to send email to target email address and direct to success.html for comfirmation after form is submitted.
+Fix: To options were implemented temporarily, they were:
+* Add a mailto: enquiries..... but this created a bad UX and opened the email in a seperate application.
+This also impacted the websites ability to navigate to success.html after submission.
+* Use a seperate host site such as 'formspree'.
+However, this created loading times and would go to an external page after submission.
+This was not satisfactory and therefore, was removed.
+Future fix: This will be left for a future update.
+Whereby javascript will be used to ensure that the website meets the following criteria: An email address is sent without opening a seperate application, it does not significantly slow down performance and the user is directed to successs.html after submission.

+Issue #2: Gallery images are not the correct aspect ratio.
+I have improved this element but this is something that could be improved to speed up performance and best practices.
+Fix: Upload images again with the desired size predetermined.
+Also, aspect ratio in line with original file.
+All images changed to webp once this is acceptable.

+## Deployment
+### Deployment to Github Pages
+The portfolio website deployed using GitHub Pages

+**Steps to Deploy site:**
+* Sync files to a GitHub repository from VS-Code.
+* Go to the Settings tab in the repository.
+* Scroll down to the Pages section.
+* Under Branch, select main
+* Click Save.
+Live link can be found [here] (https://rory-codes.github.io/rt-coaching/)

+## Credits
+* Bootstrap - This website's code was utilized to construct the navbar and cards' structural foundation according to my pertinent preferences and guarantee that the site's styling is consistent throughout.
+Additionally, bootstrap was helpful in giving Javascript code for a responsive and functional structure, such as the navbar that collapses when a mobile view button is clicked.

+* Javascript - Javascript should also be commended because it was utilized to adjust to Bootstrap 5.3

+* Squoosh - Squoosh was used to compress files, changing them from PNG to WebP, which shortened the time the website took to load.

+* Code Institute - Resources from the Code Institute, such as my tutor Mo Shami, who gave advice on how approach the project.
+ The codes utilized in this project were first learned via walkthrough projects such as love-running and boardwalk-games.
+ Code institute also helped me learn about important principles such as: HTML, CSS and bootstrap.
+As well as many other areas such as; how to link to git hub and approach work in logical, well thought-out manor.

+*Wendy Purdy - Wendy has been really helpful with her commitment and help towards my development.
+We have weekly meetings and/or 1-1's and she has been a great line of support.
+Please see below for an example of how she helped me repair my form (which wasn't submitted as intended)

+* W3schools - Used to refer back to previously learned principles, such as pseudo-classes and form elements.
+This was really helpful when building the site.

+* Slack - To discuss code, resolve hosting and connectivity problems, and get input on written code, Slack was utilized.

+* Stackoverflow - This was used various times throughout the process to quickly look up something and make mental connections.
+Please see below for example:

+* Google - Google maps are utilized to embed a location and an interactive element in the footer, and Google fonts are used for styling across the website: https://fonts.google.com/.
+ The 'preload' and 'preconnect' scripts used on this website were read, found, and learned by Chrome developers: https://developer.chrome.com/docs/devtools/application/debugging-speculation-rules
+ Chrome DevTools is a lighthouse tool for testing and examining the accessibility and performance of code.

+## Media
+* Pexels - Stock images for the gallery.
+* Pixaby - Stock images for the gallery.